fremtind/f1-doesnt-matter/slides.md

 ---
 # 🧁 Muffins

-- a system that produces a score to reflect 'problematic' customer profiles
+- A system that produces a score to reflect 'problematic' customer profiles
 - Trained on e.g. fraud
 - Working with tabular data, gradient boosting and feature engineering is satisfying ✨
-- A viper's nest of potential ethical pitfalls; XAI is a **MUST**
+- A viper's nest of potential ethical pitfalls; explainable AI is a **MUST**

 → Check out:
 `https://medium.com/fremtind/forsikring-og-muffens-fa2e8cfbca5b`